richarddmorey/ConfidenceRatingsSigDet/README.md

 C code for analyzing confidence ratings data using signal detection

 This repository contains the code needed to analyse confidence-ratings recognition memory data ([Morey, Pratte, & Rouder, 2008](http://www.sciencedirect.com/science/article/pii/S0022249608000242)).
 This code is old; I am putting it here for archival purposes.
+Much of this code was superseded by the [hbmem](https://cran.r-project.org/web/packages/hbmem) R package, but this code may be interesting for learning purposes.

 The files included are: